 In God, character always precedes and motivates His capabilities and conduct.
-Or, who He is guides and empowers what He does.
-He also works in us to establish the same order of being and doing.
+Who He is guides and empowers what He does.
+Through His redeeming grace in the Lord Jesus Christ, He also works in us to establish the same order of being and doing.

 "All His works are done in truth… The Lord is righteous in all His ways, and holy in all His works… Shall not the Judge of all the earth do right?"
 (Psalm 33:4; 145:17; Genesis 18:25).

 We do well to pause for a moment and offer praise and thanksgiving that our Lord always acts in accordance with who He is.
 He never behaves capriciously, arbitrarily, or in any manner that does not perfectly align with His nature of loving goodness, righteousness, and holiness.
-Were this not the case, the preceding pause would have been better devoted to sheer fright, terror, and dread.
+Were this not the case, the thought of an all-powerful deity could only elicit sheer terror and dread.
 If God's power served as His first characteristic, He might well exercise His capacity to wreak eternal havoc upon the creation that rebelled against Him.
-Consider the cross of the Lord Jesus Christ, whereupon He declared that legions of angels were ready to heed His call to end the suffering (Matthew 26:53).
-Instead, the primacy of God's character led the Savior to endure the entirety of the cross in order to fulfill God's promise and purpose of redemption through Christ.
+Consider the cross of the Lord Jesus, whereupon our Savior declared that legions of angels were ready to heed His call to end the suffering (Matthew 26:53).
+Instead, the primacy of God's character led the Savior to endure the entirety of the cross in order to fulfill the Divine promise and purpose of redemption.
 Thus, the Lord Jesus stayed His prayer, the Father stayed His hand, and the angels stayed in Heaven rather than execute the power of God to destroy His Son's cruel torturers.
-Yes, in our Lord, character guides and empowers capacity.
+Yes, in our Lord, character guides and empowers capability.

 "If we live in the Spirit, let us also walk in the Spirit."